wthaarav/demo-test/README.md

 #5. how to check if there are any changes in you local machine?
 git status

-#6. how to pull changes from remote repo to local??
+#6. how to pull changes from remote repo to local?
 git pull